wnuczek/Obmiar/README.md

-# Obmiar
-## AutoCAD addon helping with getting ducts and pipes quantities from drawings
+# Obmiar - AutoCAD addon helping with getting ducts and pipes quantities from drawings

-###What is this?
+### What is this?
 The idea behind this project is to aid the process of measuring quantities of ventilation ducts and all kinds of pipes.

 ### What it does?